jarkmaen/fs-survey-app/documentation/development-log.md

 # Development log

-**Note:** This log was intended for the Full Stack Open project course.
+Note: This log was for the Full Stack Open project course.
 I've continued the project since then, but I'm no longer logging progress here.
-Check the commit history for the most recent updates.
+Check the commit history for the most recent changes.

 | Date    | Hours  | Description |
 | ------- | ------ | ----------- |